olrik-web/snippet-saver-v2/README.md

 # Welcome to Snip Elephant

 - [Check out the running solution](https://awp-snippet-saver-q9p5.onrender.com/) (Please be patient if it appears to be stuck loading.
-I'm using a free plan, which goes on "standby" after a while.
+It is hosted using a free plan, which goes on "standby" after a while.
 It should be ready within a few minutes)
 - Create a new user or use the following:
 - Email: admin@admin.com
 - Password: snip123